-The core Vedic Education (Vedic Oral Tradition/Veda Path/ Veda Knowledge Tradition) of Pratishthan along with other essential modern subjects- Sanskrit, English, Mother tongue, Mathematics, Social Science, Science, Computer Science, Philosophy, Yoga, Vedic Agriculture, Indian Art, Socially useful productive work etc., based on the IKS inputs are the foundations/sources of texts books of Pratishthan and Maharshi Sandipani Rashtriya Veda Sanskrit Shiksha Board.
-These inputs are in tune with the NEP 2020.
-The draft books are made available in pdf form keeping in view the NEP 2020 stipulations, requirements of MSRVVP students and the advice of educational thinkers, authorities and policy of Maharshi Sandipani Rashtriya Veda Vidya Pratishthan, Ujjain.
-These books will be updated in line with NCFSE in future and finally will be made available in print form.
+The core Vedic Education of Pratishthan along with other essential modern subjects- Sanskrit, English, Mother tongue, Mathematics, Social Science, Science, Computer Science, Philosophy, Yoga, Vedic Agriculture, Indian Art, SUPW etc., based on the IKS inputs are the foundations/sources of texts books of Maharshi Sandipani Rashtriya Veda Sanskrit Shiksha Board.
+These inputs are in tune with the National Education Policy 2020.
+The draft books are made available in digital form keeping in view the NEP 2020 stipulations, requirements of MSRVSSB students and the advice of educational thinkers, authorities and policy of Maharshi Sandipani Rashtriya Veda Vidya Pratishthan, Ujjain.
+These books will be updated in line with NCFSE in future and finally will be made available in printed form.

-The Teachers of Veda, Sanskrit and Modern subjects in Rashtriya Adarsh Veda Vidyalaya, Ujjain and many teachers of Sanskrit and modern subjects in aided Veda Pathshalas of Pratishthan have worked for last two years tirelessly to prepare and present Sanskrit and modern subject text books in this form.
+The Teachers of Veda, Sanskrit and Modern subjects in Rashtriya Adarsha Veda Vidyalaya, Ujjain and many teachers of Sanskrit and modern subjects in aided Veda Pathashalas of Pratishthan have worked for last fouryears tirelessly to prepare and present Sanskrit and modern subject text books in this form.
 I thank all of them from the bottom of my heart.
 Many eminent experts of the national level Institutes have helped in bringing quality in the textbooks by going through the texts from time to time.
 I thank all those experts and teachers of the schools.
-I extend my heartfelt gratitude to all my coworkers who have worked for DTP, drawing the sketches, art work and page setting.
+I extend my heartfelt gratitude to all my co-workers who have worked for DTP, drawing the sketches, art work and page setting.